dorna-robotics/blog/camera/readme.md

-# Adding Degrees of Freedom using a Camera and Rail
+# Adding Degrees of Freedom using a Camera Motor and Rail

 <p align="center">
 <img src="pictures/Thumbnail.png" width="600" />